Skip navigation

 What is it used for?

-A testosterone levels test may be used with other tests to help:
+A testosterone levels test may be used with other tests to help your provider find the cause of abnormal testosterone levels.
+It can also be used to monitor your health if you:

-• Are taking medicine that may affect your testosterone levels
+• Are taking medicine that may affect your testosterone levels.

 Why do I need a testosterone levels test?